PSY-20056 - Neuroimaging & Cognitive Neuroscience

 Study hours

-This module will use a mixture of synchronous teaching sessions and a set of online assets for asynchronous access.
+This module will use a mixture of active learning (timetabled sessions and online materials) and independent study

-Synchronous teaching: These sessions will be 1.5 hours long and will fall into two main types: (1) Methods sessions will feature short interactive background talks, interactive activities (e.g., formative MCQ quizzes) and, where appropriate, live methods demonstrations; (2) Applications sessions will comprise 2-3 short talks on example applications/experiments using a method and include demos of experimental paradigm on screen.
-These will also include interactive elements such as formative MCQs, polls, etc. A few sessions may have methods and applications elements mixed into one session because they do not require two sessions for full coverage.
+Active Learning Hours (30 hours): Timetabled sessions will be 1.5 hours long and will fall into two main types: (1) Methods sessions will feature short interactive background talks and live methods demonstrations; (2) Applications sessions will comprise 2-3 short talks on example applications/experiments using a method and include demos of experimental paradigm on screen.
+Sessions can include interactive elements such as formative MCQs, polls, etc. A few sessions may have methods and applications elements mixed into one session because they do not require two sessions for full coverage.
 Total: 1.5 x 12 = 18 hours.
+In addition to the timetabled sessions, there will be approximately 60 minutes (per week) of pre-recorded videos or online activities in the KLE (e.g., human brain colouring book exercises).

-Independent Study & Assessment Preparation: This time is used to revise module materials, do wider reading for assessments, and to complete the assessments.
-Total = 90 hours.
+Independent Study & Assessment Preparation (120 hours): This time is used to revise module materials, do wider reading for assessments, and to complete the assessments.

 School Rules